 If Money is Recovered, Who Gets It?

+If a claim is made or a lawsuit is filed following the death of a loved one in an accident, who is entitled to receive the money?
 Many of our clients are surprised to learn the law, rather than the decedent's will, dictates who will receive any funds recovered from a wrongful death claim.
 In other words, the money from the lawsuit is distributed as if the decedent did not have a will and pursuant to the dictates of the statute.
 Below are the most common scenarios:

 If the decedent is married at the time of death, the spouse is entitled to all of the proceeds from the wrongful death suit.